White Manna

 White Manna and White Mana are the names of two fast food diners in the U.S. state of New Jersey, named after manna, the Biblical food.
 The restaurants were ranked on America's best burgers list along with White Rose Hamburgers, another New Jersey burger joint.

 History

 The establishment was originally opened in Jersey City by Louis Bridges, who purchased the original diner that was introduced in the 1939 New York World's Fair in Flushing Meadows Park, Queens.
 Both buildings were manufactured by Paramount Dining Car Company of Oakland, New Jersey in 1939.
 Bridges owned five diners, all named "White Manna".
 It claims to be the home of the invention the Slider.
+In reality it is one of few surviving mid-20th century imitators of the White Castle hamburger slider chain established in 1921.